-- Tell students they will read Chapter 9, "Rip Van Winkle." - Remind students that Washington Irving also wrote "The Legend of Sleepy Hollow."
-Both stories were part of the same collection, The Sketch Book of Geoffrey Crayon, published as a series of short stories throughout 1819 and 1820, nearly 40 years after the end of the Revolutionary War. - Remind students what it means to say that this chapter is "adapted from the story by Washington Irving."
-(When a story is adapted, it is changed in some way to make it more suitable for a particular audience.) - Have students turn to the first page.
-Have a student read the title aloud. - Tell students there will likely be many unfamiliar words in the text and encourage them to stop you and ask for an explanation as you guide them through the first reading of the story today. - Preview the core vocabulary words before reading the chapter. - Tell students the first vocabulary word they will encounter is provoked. - Have them find the word on page 72 of the Reader.
-Explain that each vocabulary word is bolded the first time it appears in the chapter. - Have students refer to the glossary at the back of the Reader, locate provoke, and then have a student read the definition. - Explain the following: - The part of speech - Alternate forms of the word - Have students reference Activity Page 15.2 while you read each vocabulary word and its meaning.
+- Project Visual Support 14.1 and read the Purpose for Reading aloud to students. - Tell students they will read chapter 8, "Rip Van Winkle" (adapted from the story by Washington Irving). - Tell students that this story was part of the collection of stories, The Sketch Book of Geoffrey Crayon, published as a series of short stories throughout 1819 and 1820, nearly forty years after the end of the Revolutionary War. - Remind students what it means to say that this chapter is "adapted from the story by Washington Irving."
+(When a story is adapted, it is changed in some way to make it more suitable for a particular audience.) - Have students turn to the first page of the chapter.
+Have a student read the title aloud. - Tell students there will likely be many unfamiliar words in the text and encourage them to stop you and ask for an explanation as you guide them through the first reading of the story today. - Preview the core vocabulary words before reading the chapter.

+- Begin by telling students the first vocabulary word they will encounter in this chapter is provoked. - Have them find the word on page 67 of the Reader.
+Explain that each vocabulary word is bolded the first time it appears in the chapter. - Have students refer to the glossary at the back of the Reader, locate provoke and then have a student read the definition. - Explain the following: - The part of speech - Alternate forms of the word - Have students reference Activity Page 14.2 while you read each vocabulary word and its meaning.